aleksai/chia-alert/README.md

 # ChiaAlert

-Tiny tool to be automatically notificated when your Chia reward has come.
+Tiny tool to be automatically notificated when your Chia rewards has come.

 ## Install: